thevxn/dish/README.md

 ### Source

-The list of sockets to be checked can be provided in 2 ways:
+The list of endpoints to be checked can be provided in 2 ways:

 1. A local JSON file
    + E.g., the `./configs/demo_sockets.json` file included in this repository as an example.